-The Authority terminated the contracts of a number of employees in 2016/17, incurring liabilities of £92k (£97k in 2015/16).
-Three of the liabilities were payable in the form of compensation for loss of office with no enhancement of pension benefits and a further two received the enhancement of pension benefits.
+The Authority terminated the contracts of a number of employees in 2017/18, incurring liabilities of £189k (£92k in 2016/17).
+One of the liabilities was payable in the form of compensation for loss of office with no enhancement of pension benefits and a further three received the enhancement of pension benefits.
 They were all part of the Authority's rationalisation of its service costs and were charged to the Authority's Comprehensive Income and Expenditure Statement.
 These figures are included in the table above re. exit packages including those who retired early and the relevant pension strain payments.
 The comprehensive Income and Expenditure Statement has also been charged with those costs highlighted in note 38 relating to the pension scheme.